aybe/Twisted/README.md

 ## Project

-**Maximizing a scene view while the viewer is open clears the hierarchy:**

-Editor windows get destroyed during this event, currently this isn't handled.

 **Rendering a database in its entirety produces wrong textures:**

 There is colliding texture information in the game data.

-**Scene hierarchy is not updated by viewer after switching to play mode:**

-This has to be investigated, for now, close it and open it again to fix the issue.

 **Sprites are completely wrong:**